Configure Microsoft 365 OAuth Integration

 Configure Integration in the Oro Back-Office

 Once your Azure Active Directory application is configured, you can connect it to your Oro application.
-Please follow the steps outlined in the Configure Microsoft Office365 oAuth Settings section on how to achieve this.
+Please follow the steps outlined in the Configure Microsoft 365 OAuth Settings section on how to achieve this.

-For instructions on how to connect Office365 account type once the connection between Azure and Oro has been established, please see User Email Synchronization Settings and System Mailbox Synchronization Settings documentation.
+For instructions on how to connect Microsoft 365 account type once the connection between Azure and Oro has been established, please see User Email Synchronization Settings and System Mailbox Synchronization Settings documentation.